mallikarjun25/Multiple-Tic-Tac-Toe-Agents/README.md

 # Tic-Tac-Toe with Multiple Agents

-This is a Python implementation of the classic Tic-Tac-Toe game where a player can play against an AI opponent.
+This project involves designing a Tic-Tac-Toe game using multiple agents such as Q-Learning in reinforcement learning, the Min-Max algorithm from adversarial search, and Alpha-Beta pruning.
 The project includes two AI players: one using the Minimax algorithm with Alpha-Beta Pruning, and the other using Q-learning reinforcement learning.

 ## Project Files